Mount Ascutney: Etymology and naming dispute

-Viewing the mountain

-Vermont Route 131 follows the south face of the mountain, and provides some good views of Ascutney.
-Similarly, Vermont Routes 44 and 44-A follow the north face, and provide a number of views of that side of the mountain.
-The north-south route of Interstate 91 runs just east of the mountain and provides extensive views of both the north and south faces.
-New Hampshire Routes 12 and 12-A provide good views of the east face.
-Viewing of the west face is difficult, due to the presence, immediately to the west, of Little Ascutney Mountain.

-At longer distance, the mountain is visible from many locations quite a few miles away, particularly hilltops and other mountains.
-Ascutney can be viewed from select locations on the Dartmouth College campus, among them the upper floors of Rauner Library and the Steele Chemistry Building.

-Cornish Colony

 From the late 1880s to 1930, a community of artists thrived in Cornish and Plainfield, New Hampshire as well as Windsor, Vermont.
 Besides Augustus Saint-Gaudens, other artists built their homes specifically sited towards the mountain, and it became the focal point of many expansive gardens and Italianate villas.
-Maxfield Parrish, Charles Platt, Thomas Dewing, and Winston Churchill (the writer) all built homes to view the mountain.
-Many of these houses remain, view intact, and the estate Augustus Saint Gaudens is now a national park, with, of course, a lovely view.

 Geology

 Mount Ascutney is part of the White Mountain plutonic-volcanic series of igneous rocks.
 These rocks intruded from Triassic to Cretaceous time in southern Maine, New Hampshire, and Vermont with the relatively young Ascutney pluton intruding at ~122 MA (K/Ar date on biotite).
 The Ascutney pluton is about 8 km × 4 km in map area and intrudes into Precambrian basement gneisses of the Chester dome and overlying Paleozoic metasedimentary rocks.
 The pluton emplacement is probably related to the formation of transform faults and/or fracture zones during (failed) Mesozoic rifting.
 The petrology of the pluton consists of three stocks which are gabbro-diorite, syenite and granite.
 There are also a partial ring dike and a number of other dikes in the area.

 The last glacier broke material off the mountain and distributed it southward into Massachusetts.
 The trail it left is known as the "Mount Ascutney Train."